 Some of us are comfortable heading into an interview, be it with a five-person interview panel or a CEO.
 Other assistants view job interviews as among the most daunting forms of torture.

-Think about it: economic downswings and recovery aside, admin. professionals have typically, in the past, enjoyed relative stability of employment.
+Think about it: economic downswings and recovery aside, assistants have typically, in the past, enjoyed relative stability of employment.
 Now, whether by personal choice or circumstance, some career assistants have joined the ranks of new graduates who – having invested significant time and monies in securing their credentials – are understandably keen to launch their career.

 Having served on more than a few interview panels and selection committees, I speak from experience.
 The people across the table during your interview do want to assess your skills, experience, education and fit for the job.
 Most interviewers don’t intend to discombobulate candidates.
 Keep in mind, though, the managers and executives involved in the recruitment process are typically busy people.